Dental implants in Miami Beach and Aventura, FL.

 The best way to describe a dental implant is to compare it to a real tooth.
 A natural tooth consists of a root and a crown.
 The part of the tooth that you see and eat with is called the crown.
 Beneath the crown is the root, which anchors the tooth through the gum tissue to the jawbone.
 When you lose a tooth, you lose both the root and the crown.
 To replace a tooth, we first have to replace the root.
 Essentially, a dental implant is a new root.
 This titanium root is fitted into a socket that we create in your jaw, replacing the lost root of your natural tooth.

 Dental implants come in various shapes and sizes and have different types of surfaces.
 The actual implant selection will depend on a variety of factors related to your specific treatment needs and the most appropriate one(s) will be used.
-In selected cases the missing teeth can be immediately replaced with an implant with out wait period thus providing patients with the convenience of never having to have a removable prosthetic.
-Once an implant has been placed in the jaw, the bone around the implant will need to heal from anywhere from six weeks to four months, depending upon how hard the bone is.
+In selected cases, the missing teeth can be immediately replaced with an implant without a waiting period thus providing patients with the convenience of never having to have a removable prosthetic dental device.
+Once an implant has been placed in the jaw, the bone around the implant will need to heal from anywhere from six weeks to four months, depending on how hard the bone is.
 When this initial phase of healing is completed, a support post called an abutment will be placed into the implant itself and then a new crown will be placed on top.
 If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.

 How are Dental Implants Placed?